Sprains and strains are common injuries that affect the muscles and ligaments. You can treat most sprains and strains at home without seeing your GP.

 If you have a sprain or strain that's taking longer than usual to get better, your GP may refer you to a physiotherapist.

-Immediate action required: Go to your nearest minor injury unit or emergency department (ED) if:
+Emergency action required: Go to your nearest minor injury unit or emergency department (ED) if:

 - you heard a crack when you had your injury - this may mean you have a broken bone